TITLE Study Away Advisor

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-The Study Away Advisor is supervised by the Director of Study Away Programs and supervises support staff, graduate assistants, and student workers.
+The Study Away Advisor is supervised by the Director of Study Away Programs and supervises graduate assistants and student workers.

 OFFICE OF HUMAN RESOURCES